oruehenbeck/django_dynamic_sites/docs/usage.rst

 In the editor you can now specify your new page, we will go through the options one by one.

+- *parent*:
-- *parent*: Select under which page you want to hook your new page.
-Leaving it empty means the page is in the toplayer.
+	Select under which page you want to hook your new page.
+Leaving it empty means the page is in the to player.
 Editor, download and delete pages have to be hooked below another page having the same transfer_model.

+- *title*:
-- *title*: The title is the logical name of the page, it will be its slug and it used to give the page special capabilities.
+	The title is the logical name of the page, it will be its slug and it used to give the page special capabilities.
 Details to the Views are found in the respective chapters.
 All of specialized views need a transfer_model.

 	- Title contains 'form': This page will be a ContentFormView.
 	- Title == 'Editor': This page will be a ContentEditView.